luffah/Terminus/docs/dev/api.md

     $exit.newItem('pen')
 ```

+## More syntaxic sugar
-If you want to have more readable code, you can use `concatNew` method and alter the prototype to use syntaxic sugar.
+If you want to have your own dialect, you can additionnally use `concatNew` method and alter the prototype to use syntaxic sugar.

 ```javascript
     var into=(id, img, prop) => window.hasOwnProperty('$'+id) ? window['$'+id] : newRoom(id,img,prop)